 something he did not want to do on air.

 Wesley Tuttle agreed that Bob was very sentimental.
 He also remembered going to Bob Nolan's apartment to record a song, Juanita, for Wesley's mother.
 Bob had a new home recorder and the records were heavy paper with a chemical coating that deteriorated each time it was played.
 Bob was intrigued and delighted with his machine and used it a lot.
 Of course, the "records" he made are long since gone.
 Bob, Wesley said, couldn't read a note in the early days and didn't know the names of the chords he played.
 He also used a capo if he wanted to change out of the key of C.

 I chose western music as a career from listening to the North Texas stations in the mid-30s and it wasn't long before I began to hear the great transcriptions of the Sons of the Pioneers.
 We were so impressed with the Pioneer harmony that our first trio of Jimmy Wakely, Scotty Harrel and myself patterned ourselves after them.
 I sang "Tumbling Tumbleweeds" when I auditioned for my first radio job.
 (Johnny Bond)

-At the Roy Rogers and Dale Evans Museum in Apple Valley, Laurence Zwisohn copied the particulars from the contract between Columbia and the Sons of the Pioneers contract dated August 1, 1937. "[They were] paid $8,000.00 for eight films.
+When the Roy Rogers and Dale Evans Museum was in Apple Valley, California, Laurence Zwisohn copied the particulars of the contract between Columbia and the Sons of the Pioneers dated August 1, 1937. "[They were] paid $8,000.00 for eight films.
 Two weeks later they began working on Old Wyoming Trail.
 The next film didn't begin until October 22 by which time Len had been signed by Republic."

 Before and after the cosmetic nose surgery